chriswrightdesign/websites-for-non-jerks/README.md

 ##6.
 Easy Forms &amp; Form controls

+- Select tags: the UI of last resort [Burn your select tags](https://youtu.be/CUkMCQR4TpY)
 - Are the requirements clear, and have you removed any unnecessary requirements?
 [What impacts web form conversion](http://www.lukew.com/ff/entry.asp?1416) [Video: Increase form conversion](http://www.youtube.com/watch?v=ulJwW6zfR_o)
 - Reduced the number of fields?
 Is all the data you’re making them input really necessary?
 [Case Study: Fewer input fields increases conversion](http://www.lukew.com/ff/entry.asp?910)
 - Are your errors clear and in non-programmer language?